Steven Banks: Writing

-He wrote the pilot for the Arnold Schwarzenegger / Stan Lee animated series The Governator.
+He wrote the pilot for the Arnold Schwarzenegger/Stan Lee animated series The Governator.

 In 2012, he wrote the pilot for a new updated version of the 1960s animated classic Underdog for Red Kite Animation, and co-developed Supernuts! with Niki Yang for Nickelodeon.

-In October 2012, he joined the staff of Two and a Half Men as Co-Producer.
+In October of that year, he joined the staff of Two and a Half Men as Co-Producer.

 In 2013, he wrote a one-hour dramedy pilot called A Beautiful Mess for Chuck Lorre Productions.

 He co-created and directed, with Pilobolus, Shadowland, which has been performed in 31 countries and sold over 500,000 tickets.
 It is currently touring the US.
 A new full-evening piece, Shadowland II: The Adventure Continues, premiered in Berlin in 2016.

 His play Looking at Christmas was published by Broadway Play Publishing in 2016.
-In 2016, he was also the head writer for Genius Brands' SpacePOP series.
+ALso in 2016, he was the head writer for Genius Brands' SpacePOP series. and co-wrote two episodes from Mixels.

-In 2016, he was a writer for a few episodes from Mixels.

-In 2017, Banks developed Agent Elvis, an adult animated action/comedy project for Sony Animation and Netflix.

-In 2017, Banks was a writer for Harvey Beaks.
+In 2017, Banks developed Agent Elvis, an adult animated action/comedy project for Sony Animation and Netflix, and was a writer for Harvey Beaks.

 In 2019, Banks was a writer for Lego City Adventures.

 His original book series, Middle School Bites, published by Holiday House, distributed by Penguin Random House came out in 2020.
 There are four books in the series.

 In April 2021, Banks served as a head writer on the animated streaming series Stan Lee's Superhero Kindergarten writing all 26 episodes.